sonus21/rqueue/docs/message-handling/message-handling.md

 ## Limitation

-* **Middleware** : Middlewares are not called for each of the handler,global middlewares are called before calling any handler method.
-Also, message should be only released by a primary handler, releasing message from another handler can create inconsistent state.
+- **Middleware**: Middlewares are invoked globally before any handler method is called.
+They are not called individually for each handler.
+It's crucial that message release is only handled by the primary handler to avoid inconsistent states.

-* **Failure/Retry**: Failure/Retry handling is only applicable for the primary handler, if primary handler execution fails than all handlers would be called next time.
+- **Failure/Retry**: Failure and retry mechanisms apply exclusively to the primary handler.
+If the primary handler fails during execution, all handlers will be retried in the subsequent attempt.

-* **Metrics/Job data**: This is traced only once, for example in this example we've configured four handlers, but it will be counted as only one execution and each execution will create only one job.
+- **Metrics/Job data**: Metrics and job data are recorded once per execution cycle.
+For instance, even if there are multiple handlers configured, such as four in this example, it will count as a single execution generating a single job record.